sudenazz7/MovieSite/README.md

 ### Additional Features:
 1. New Releases: List of recently released TV series and movies.
 2. Popular This Week: List of the most watched TV series and movies that week.
+3. User's Favorites: List of TV series and movies that users like.

 ## Usage
 1. Sign-up: